Kos Town holidays 2019 / 2020

 With its captivating history and scenic surroundings, there’s nothing quite like a trip to Kos Town.
-Set on the northeast coast of the island of Kos, there’s an alluring amount of Greek culture to immerse yourself in, as well as sun-drenched beaches and charming little tavernas to sample gorgeous Greek cuisine.
+Set on the northeastern coast of the island of Kos, with our cheap holidays there’s an alluring amount of Greek culture to immerse yourself in, as well as sun-drenched beaches and charming little tavernas to sample gorgeous Greek cuisine.
 What’s more, Kos Town is perfectly situated between Greece and Turkey, so you’re never too far away from the delights of either destination.
 Take the ferry over the water to Bodrum for a range of great activities and attractions to enjoy.

 While its history is likely to be the focus of your Kos Town holidays, there’s enough space for the more modern parts of Greece too.
-As well as great restaurants and cafes to be found on every corner, you’ll also encounter a cocktail bar or two – ideal if you’re looking to let your hair down.
+As well as great restaurants and cafes to be found on every corner, you’ll also encounter a cocktail bar or two – ideal if you’re looking to let your hair down and all inclusive hotels for pure relaxtion.

 Most popular hotels in Kos Town